“A life of immense and constant service”

 The Convener of The Highland Council, Councillor Bill Lobban expressed his deepest sympathies to The Royal Family, he said: “On behalf of The Highland Council and communities of the Highlands, we join the nation in mourning for Her Majesty The Queen.
 We extend our heartfelt sympathies to all members of The Royal Family and Household and honour Her Majesty The Queen’s long service and duty to the country.”

-Books of condolence and gardens of remembrance are open at locations across the Highlands – details of which can found at the Highland Council website
+Books of condolence and gardens of remembrance are open at locations across the Highlands – details of which can found at the Highland Council website.

+On Friday morning, Skye and Raasay members on the Highland Council held a short ceremony at Somerled Square in Portree where a minute’s silence was observed.

+A Garden of Remembrance was established for people to pay their respects, in which Councillor Calum Munro placed a wreath.
+A book of condolence will be placed in the chamber at Tigh na Sgire in the Skye capital

 Comhairle nan Eilean Siar has also expressed deep sadness at the news of the passing of Her Majesty Queen Elizabeth II.